animo/awesome-self-sovereign-identity/readme.md

 - [BC Wallet](https://www2.gov.bc.ca/gov/content/governments/government-id/bc-wallet#get) - A mobile wallet built and maintained by the Government of British Columbia, Canada.
 - [Spherity Cloud Identity Wallet](https://spherity.com/cloud-identity-wallet/) - An institutional agent by Spherity hosted in the cloud.
 - [Walt.id](https://walt.id/wallet) - A cloud wallet by Walt.id + a framework for extending apps with SSI capabilities.
+- [SSI Snap](https://github.com/blockchain-lab-um/ssi-snap/) - An extension for MetaMask that adds SSI capabilities (DIDs and VCs) by Blockchain Lab:UM.

 Software development kits for building an identity wallet.